adnan-drina/ocp-devex-demos/04-ocp-service-mesh/README.md

 ## Introduction to OpenShift Service Mesh
 Service mesh is a technology designed to help developers address microservice architecture problems in a unified and centralized way.
-It abstracts non-functional application components from developers and groups them in a centralized point of control so they can be reused by many or all microservices in an application.
+It abstracts non-functional application components and groups them in a centralized point of control so they can be reused by many or all microservices in an application.

-Microservice architectures split the work of enterprise applications into modular services, which can make scaling and maintenance easier.
-However, as an enterprise application built on a microservice architecture grows in size and complexity, it becomes difficult to understand and manage.
+By applying Microservice architectures, the work of one large enterprise application is divided into multiple smaller modular services.
+These new so-called microservices can make our application more resilient and easier to scale.
+However, as an application built on a microservice architecture grows in size and complexity, it becomes difficult to understand and manage.

 ![OpenShift Service Mesh](../graphics/service-mesh-02.png)

-Service Mesh can address those architecture problems by capturing or intercepting traffic between services and can modify, redirect, or create new requests to other services.
+Service Mesh can address those architecture problems by intercepting traffic between services and can modify, redirect, or create new requests to other services.

 ![OpenShift Service Mesh](../graphics/service-mesh-01.png)

-Service Mesh, which is based on the open-source [Istio project](https://istio.io/), provides an easy way to create a network of deployed services that provides discovery, load balancing, service-to-service authentication, failure recovery, metrics, and monitoring.
+OpenShift Service Mesh, based on the open-source project [Istio](https://istio.io/), provides an easy way to create a network of deployed services that provides discovery, load balancing, service-to-service authentication, failure recovery, metrics, and monitoring.

-A service mesh also provides more complex operational functionality, including A/B testing, canary releases, access control, and end-to-end authentication.
+A service mesh provides even more complex operational functionality, including A/B testing, canary releases, access control, and end-to-end authentication.

 ### Core features

 - **Traffic Management** - Control the flow of traffic and API calls between services, make calls more reliable, and make the network more robust in the face of adverse conditions.
 - **Service Identity and Security** - Provide services in the mesh with a verifiable identity and provide the ability to protect service traffic as it flows over networks of varying degrees of trustworthiness.
-- **Policy Enforcement** - Apply organizational policy to the interaction between services, ensure access policies are enforced and resources are fairly distributed among consumers.
-Policy changes are made by configuring the mesh, not by changing application code.
+- **Policy Enforcement** - Apply an organizational policy to the interaction between services, ensure access policies are enforced, and resources are fairly distributed among consumers.
+Policy changes are made by configuring the mesh, not by changing the application code.
-- **Telemetry** - Gain understanding of the dependencies between services and the nature and flow of traffic between them, providing the ability to quickly identify issues.
+- **Telemetry** - Gain an understanding of the dependencies between services and the nature and flow of traffic between them, providing the ability to identify issues quickly.

 ---

 ## Service Mesh Ecosystem

+Red Hat is committed to open source and has built OpenShift Service Mesh around Istio - the most comprehensive open source service mesh, which is part of the CNCF with support from ourselves, Google, IBM and others.

+Further, Red Hat created project [Kiali](https://kiali.io/) for observing, managing and troubleshooting Istio service meshes.
+Most other offerings have proprietary management dashboards, while Kiali has become the standard open-source dashboard for Istio.

 ![OpenShift Service Mesh](../graphics/service-mesh-03.png)